-- Three "classes" of systematic uncertainties - Uncertainties that can be constrained by ancillary measurements - Uncertainties arising from model assumptions or problems with the data that are poorly understood - Uncertainties in the underlying models - Estimation of Class 1 uncertainties straightforward - Class 2 and 3 uncertainties present unique challenges - In many cases, have nothing to do with statistical uncertainties - > Driven by our desire to make inferences from the data using specific models
+- ■ Three "classes" of systematic uncertainties - Uncertainties that can be constrained by ancillary measurements - Uncertainties arising from model assumptions or problems with the data that are poorly understood - Uncertainties in the underlying models - Estimation of Class 1 uncertainties straightforward - Class 2 and 3 uncertainties present unique challenges - In many cases, have nothing to do with statistical uncertainties - > Driven by our desire to make inferences from the data using specific models

+II.
 Estimation Techniques

-- No formal guidance on how to define a systematic uncertainty - Can identify a possible source of uncertainty - Many different approaches to estimate their magnitude - > Determine maximum effect D - General rule: - Maintain consistency with definition of statistical intervals
+- No formal guidance on how to define a systematic uncertainty - Can identify a possible source of uncertainty - Many different approaches to estimate their magnitude - > Determine maximum effect D

-$$\sigma = \frac{\Delta}{\sqrt{12}}?$$
+$$\sigma = \frac{\Delta}{2}$$ ?